-You should check the same filing status on your North Carolina return that you claimed on the federal return unless: (1) either you or your spouse is a nonresident and had no North Carolina taxable income for the tax year, or (2) you are a same-sex couple filing married filing jointly or married filing separately*.
+You should check the same filing status on your North Carolina return that you claimed on the federal return unless you or your spouse is a nonresident and had no North Carolina taxable income for the tax year.
 If you filed a joint federal return and one of you was a nonresident of North Carolina who had no North Carolina taxable income, you may file a joint State return.
 However, you still have the option of filing your State return as married filing separately.
 If you choose to file a separate North Carolina return, you must complete either a federal return as married filing separately reporting only your income, deductions, and exemptions, or a schedule showing the computation of your separate income, deductions, and exemptions and attach it to your North Carolina return.
 You must also include a copy of your joint federal return unless your federal return reflects a North Carolina address.

 Under the Internal Revenue Code, Section 2(b)(2), an individual who is legally separated from his/her spouse under a decree of divorce or of separate maintenance shall not be considered as married.
 North Carolina law, N.C.G.S.
 52-10.1, authorizes a married couple to enter into a legal separation agreement.
 Although an agreement pursuant to N.C.G.S.
 52-10.1 is a legal contract without being sanctioned by a court, it does not constitute a legal separation under a decree of divorce or of separate maintenance within the meaning of the Internal Revenue Code.
 Therefore, a separation agreement must be sanctioned by a court in the form of a decree or judgment for parties to be considered unmarried for purposes of filing status. (updated December 2009)

 A North Carolina tax return is required for most taxpayers if your gross income exceeds: